AustralEpitech/G-ING-900-PAR-9-1-legacy-13/README.md

 pytest tests/integration -q -p no:django
 ```

-If your environment auto-loads pytest plugins you don't want, you can temporarily disable
-plugin autoload for the command as shown above in the original README.
+If you have any problems with tests touching your production data, ensure you're running
+inside the project's virtual environment and then run pytest normally; the test suite will
+use a temporary data directory automatically.

 If tests fail, ensure you're running inside the project's virtual environment and that
 `fastapi`, `jinja2`, and testing dependencies are installed.